earthdaily/qgis-plugin/README.md

 ### Installation

-1. Within the QGIS plugin manager
+1. Within the QGIS plugin manager as described [here](https://developer.geosys.com/docs/qgis-plugin-doc/ZG9jOjY3MzU0OQ-installation)

-2. Manual install
+2. Manual install by download a zip of the project and use the manual plugin install from QGIS.
+Please see https://docs.qgis.org/3.4/en/docs/user_manual/plugins/plugins.html#the-install-from-zip-tab

 <!-- FEATURES -->
 ## Features

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_